 Encapsulation of solar cells is an excellent and effective way to enhance the operational stability of the solar cell.

-This is achieved by preventing weather-related degradation, which could be caused by UV light, temperature, and oxygen.
-Similarly, encapsulation also helps to strengthen the mechanical toughness of the solar panels against external impacts.
+Encapsulation of a solar cell is achieved by preventing weather-related degradation, which could be caused by UV light, temperature, and oxygen.
+Similarly, it also helps to strengthen the mechanical toughness of the solar panels against external impacts.

 In this article, you will learn: